espressif/arduino-esp32/README.md

 ### Issue/Bug report template
 Before reporting an issue, make sure you've searched for similar one that was already created.
 Also make sure to go through all the issues labelled as [for reference](https://github.com/espressif/arduino-esp32/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3A%22for%20reference%22%20).

-Finally, if you are sure no one else had the issue, follow the [ISSUE_TEMPLATE](docs/ISSUE_TEMPLATE.md) while reporting any issue.
+Finally, if you are sure no one else had the issue, follow the [issue template](docs/ISSUE_TEMPLATE.md) while reporting any issue.

 ### Contributing